mbuccini/scala-interview-prep/README.md

 # Getting Ready

-If you can run these commands, your development environment is probably ready for Stripe's Scala interview questions.
+If you can run these commands, your development environment is probably ready for our Scala interview questions.

 ```
 $ java -version